OzanBas/project-shaper/README.md

 # project-shaper
 Basic excel automation tool for a certain purpose.
-My first program.
+This is my first program.
+Might contain design flaws.